How to Design Websites for a Local Audience

 Get to Know Your Local Audience Inside and Out

-The first step is conducting in-depth research on potential local website visitors' demographics, needs, and preferences.
+The first step is to conduct in-depth research on the demographics, needs, and preferences of potential local website visitors.

 - Gather census data on age, income levels, education, tech savviness and other statistics for residents in your city or region.

-- Identify what products and services locals will likely search for online.
+- Identify the products and services that locals are likely to search for online.

 - Discover what values and priorities are shared across your community.
 Some examples are supporting local schools, environmental causes, and civic events.